mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

 These models offer different levels of performance and cost to Vizro-AI users:

-* The **gpt-3.5** model series have lower price points and fast speeds for providing answers, but do not offer sophisticated charting.
+* The **gpt-3.5** model series have lower price points and faster speeds for providing answers, but do not offer sophisticated charting.

 * Consider upgrading to the **gpt-4** and **gpt-4o** model series for more demanding tasks.
 While they are part of a more capable GPT model series, they come at a higher cost.